 A mostly Discredited Trope (see Pirates of the Caribbean: Dead Man's Chest for an exception) is a variation that portrays members of non-European societies as cannibalistic, often attempting to cook visiting Europeans in a pot.
 See Cannibal Film for the Exploitation subgenre based on this.

 In Speculative Fiction, cannibalism is generally extended to include eating any sapient creature, even if they aren't technically eating their own species.
 Any species that includes humans (or other humanoids) in its diet is usually portrayed as villainous, as is any species that routinely eats members of its own social group.
 Likewise, humans treating other sapient species as food are rarely treated sympathetically (unless What Measure Is a Non-Human? is in effect).
 If an alien or monster race make a practice of eating their own (as well as or instead of humans), then we have a case of Monstrous Cannibalism.

-If the cannibal systematically hunts down people on a regular basis so he/she can eat them, they'll be a Serial Killer as well.
+If the cannibal systematically hunts down people on a regular basis so they can eat them, they'll be a Serial Killer as well.